oddstream/cj/README.md

 ## Implementation

 `com` and `inc` are written in [Go](https://go.dev/), with the user interface done using the [Fyne](https://fyne.io/) library.
 The search code is copied and adapted from [Andrew Healey's grup](https://healeycodes.com/beating-grep-with-go).
-There's no indexing or anything fancy going on under the hood - this is essentially a text editor and grep.
+There's no indexing or anything fancy going on under the hood - what we have here is a text editor, grep and a simple user interface.

 ## Local File Storage